 One of the major challenges in electrosynthesis is the kinetic inhibition of the electron transfer, which oftentimes leads to selectivity problems and increased energy consumption (“overpotential”).
-To address this issue, our work is focused on the development of molecular electrocatalytic systems both for the conversion of organic compounds and for the utilization of CO2.
+To address this issue, our work is focused on the development of homogeneous and heterogeneous electrocatalytic systems for the conversion of organic compounds and small molecules such as CO2, H2O, and N2.
 The use of sub-stoichiometric charge quantities for the catalysis of redox-neutral reactions (electrochemical catalysis) offers a further promising and thus far little investigated approach, which we currently explore in the context of molecular rearrangements.
-In order to enable a knowledge-based optimization of our reactions, the mechanistic understanding of the catalytic process is of special interest for us.
+To enable a knowledge-based optimization of our reactions, the mechanistic understanding of the catalytic process is of special interest for us.
 For this purpose, we employ electroanalytical techniques and, if necessary, combine them with spectroscopic methods and control experiments.

 The necessity for using large quantities of supporting electrolytes represents a further challenge in electrosynthesis.
 Once the reaction is complete, the salt must be separated from the reaction mixture.
 Since the salt additive is both a potential source of waste and a significant cost factor, its recycling is highly desirable.
 Similarly, molecular catalysts pose a separation and waste problem.
 In this context, we are placing further emphasis on the topic of multifunctional electrolytes.